SVGFusion: A VAE-Diffusion Transformer for Vector Graphic Generation: Additional Qualitative Results

 \section{Additional Qualitative Results}

-\textbf{Icon.}\quad As shown in Fig.~\ref{fig:supp_icon}, the proposed method is also adept at synthesizing simple black-and-white icon-style SVGs, which are typically composed of a limited number of primitives and are defined by their minimalistic yet expressive design characteristics.
+\textbf{High-Fidelity Icon Generation.}\quad As illustrated in Fig.~\ref{fig:supp_icon}, SVGFusion excels at synthesizing clean, black-and-white icon-style SVGs.
+Unlike raster-based methods that may produce jagged edges or blurry artifacts, our model generates crisp, resolution-independent geometries.
+These icons are typically composed of a minimal number of primitives, demonstrating the model's ability to capture the essence of a subject with expressive yet concise design characteristics.

-\textbf{Editability.}\quad Figure~\ref{fig:supp_edit} demonstrates the high editability of SVGs produced by SVGFusion.
-The clean and systematic structure of these SVGs facilitates efficient modification of primitive properties, including color attributes, enabling seamless customization.
+\textbf{Direct Attribute Editability.}\quad Figure~\ref{fig:supp_edit} highlights the native editability of SVGs produced by our framework.
+Because SVGFusion generates structured XML code rather than pixel grids, the outputs possess a clear hierarchical organization.
+This allows users to perform \textbf{direct code-level manipulation}: primitive properties such as fill color, stroke width, and geometric coordinates can be modified precisely without requiring complex image inpainting or regeneration.
+This seamless customization capability is a significant advantage over pixel-based diffusion models.

-\textbf{Conceptual Combination.}\quad The inherent editability of SVGFusion outputs enables users to efficiently repurpose synthesized vector elements and construct novel vector compositions.
-Notably, SVGs generated by SVGFusion can be seamlessly recombined to form entirely new designs, showcasing the flexibility and reusability of the framework.
+\textbf{Vector Recomposition.}\quad Beyond attribute modification, the disentangled nature of our generated primitives supports complex vector recomposition.
+As shown in the bottom row of Fig.~\ref{fig:supp_edit}, users can efficiently repurpose synthesized elements—extracting specific components (e.g., the body of a clock) and recombining them with other objects to construct entirely novel designs.
+This modularity not only showcases the flexibility of our framework but also significantly enhances the reusability of the generated assets in real-world design workflows.